jarrodmillman/rcsds/_sources/lectures/non_tr_onsets.txt

            [ 356.32,    3.  ,    2.  ],
            [ 372.22,    3.  ,    3.  ]])

+Notice that the onsets of the events can happen in the middle of the volumes (well after the volumes have started).

 .. nbplot::

     >>> onsets_in_scans = cond_data[:, 0] / TR